genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 We use standard HTTP status codes to represent the response status.
 This is a well-known standard that is easy to understand.
 It is Internally represented by the `HttpStatusCode` enum class, which corresponds to netty [HttpResponseStatus](https://netty.io/4.0/api/io/netty/handler/codec/http/HttpResponseStatus.html).

-**HTTP Status Code for error message**
 A single message can contain multiple errors and warnings.
 Here is how the response status code for the message is allocated:

+**Messages with only errors**
-- If the message contains a single error, then its code is used as the response status code for the message.
+- If the message contains a single error, then its code is used as the response status code for the message
-- If the message contains multiple errors with the same code, then this is used as the response status code for the message:
+- If the message contains multiple errors with the same code, then this is used as the response status code for the message
 - If the message contains multiple errors with different status codes, then:
     - for multiple 5xx errors, the response status code is set to 500
     - for multiple 4xx errors, the response status code is set to the status code of first error
     - for a mix of 5xx and 4xx errors, the response status code is set to 500

-- If there are both error and warning messages, the response status is set to the status code of the error message; the logic above is used to find the error status code.
+**Messages with only warnings**
 - If there are only warning messages, the response status is set to 400.

+**Messages with errors and warnings**
+- If there are both error messages and warning messages, the response status code is based on the error message or messages:
+    - for a single error message or multiple error messages of the same type, this error code is used as the response status code for the message
+    - for multiple 5xx errors, the response status code is set to 500
+    - for multiple 4xx errors, the response status code is set to the status code of first error
+    - for a mix of 5xx and 4xx errors, the response status code is set to 500